 - You’ll pay less interest over the life of the loan.

-To estimate how much you could save with a larger down payment, use our mortgage calculator.
+To estimate how much you could save with a larger down payment, use a mortgage calculator.

 Don’t forget closing costs!
 When you’re pre-qualified for a mortgage, your lender will provide you a closing cost estimate.
 In general, plan on spending 3% to 5% of the price of the home or estimate your closing costs here »